dhmunro/dudley/README.md

 in an array dimension which is undeclared in the Group or Type containing the array must be declared in some ancestor of that Group or Type.

-How to define parameter stream?
-Want support for arrays or lists of parameter sets generating an array of groups...

 ## Javascript API